$50,000 Reward: Plot

 The film is about Tex Sherwood, a man who has just acquired a piece of land.
 There is a plot twist when he finds out that this land is soon to be irrigated by a dam.
 Asa Holman, the banker, knows that the ownership of property deed must be registered the next day, but does not let Tex know.
 Instead, he offers a $50,000 reward for his capture.

 The film is set in western Montana in the 1920s during a time when men rode horses as a means of transport.
 The film begins with a screen that says, "In Montana, things often happen with a surprising suddenness."
 This is followed by a black screen with the words, "Help!" appearing multiple times.
 What appears to be a brawl including guns is unfolding across the street where a business owner notices and calls for help.
 Then, we see a black screen that says, "Get him boys, don't let him get away."
 Then there is some more brawling, followed by a black screen that says, "I've got what you're after, try and get it."
 Some more brawling, followed by a screen that says, "50,000 reward to the man who gets him."
 The men start running after Tex Sherwood as it appears, and he runs away on his horse.
-The group of men all hop on their horses and follow Ken until they see he has gone up a hill with his horse and the rest of them can't seem to get up there.
+The group of men all hop on their horses and follow Ken until they see he has gone up a hill with his horse and the rest of them can not seem to get up there.
 A black screen then appears and it says, "Tex Sherwood cowpuncher from the Rio Grande, the cause of all the excitement, who has come to Montana to transact some business of a personal nature," Then, we see a black screen that says, "Buck Scofield, the leader of a lawless outfit," and "Tarzan, Tex Sherwood's pal, by himself."
 Here, we can tell that Tarzan is Ted Sherwood's horse.
 Then we see Ted and a black screen that says, "We fooled 'em boy, didn't we?"
 Tarzan nods, and Sherwood rides him down onto the other side of the hill.